 “I saved her life.

-She would have been raped and been left to die if it wasn't for me.”
+She would have been tortured and left to die if it wasn't for me.”

 The image of Jack